walles/waitinator/README.md

 # TODO

-- Enable entering multiple identical observations.
-I wanted to do that when I was on the phone and got to hear "your place is number 19" over and over.
 - Hint user to provide more observations if the two ETAs are "too far" apart
 - Make the ETA screen input box not look like crap in Firefox on Android
 - Render to an Android app and install on my phone